Linuxfabrik/monitoring-plugins/0-example/README.md

 # States and Perfdata

+* Always returns OK.
-* WARN and CRIT as provided.
+* WARN or CRIT if process count is above a given threshold.
 * WARN: if event is <= days away; 'None' is not possible
 * CRIT: if event is <= days away; 'None' means that CRIT is never returned

 There is no perfdata.

+Perfdata:

+* Value 1: ...

 # Known Issues and Limitations